ReyG18/README-Generator/README.md

 ## Demo

-Refer to this [Demo Video](https://drive.google.com/file/d/1HX1SarvwPFA-9cEqB2OGOjvpxPw1nL3g/view?usp=sharing) for a visual on how to use this app.
+Refer to this [Demo Video](https://drive.google.com/file/d/1HX1SarvwPFA-9cEqB2OGOjvpxPw1nL3g/view?usp=sharing) for a visual of how this app functions and its intended usage.

 ## Questions